-As shown, the two measures coincide in most instances.
-There are some noticeable differences, with the ANES reflecting a gain in votes for the President's party in 1962, 1978, and 1998.
-Also, the ANES significantly over-predicts the midterm gap in 1994.8 Nonetheless, the correlation between the ANES midterm gap and the actual midterm gap across the years of Figure 5 is 0.76, and the average midterm gaps are similar, with the actual midterm gap averaging 3.0 percentage points and the ANES midterm gap averaging 3.6 percentage points.
+In order to assess the validity of these data in terms of replicating midterm gaps over time, Figure 5 plots the midterm gap using actual returns in House elections, aggregated to a national vote, against the midterm gap using self-reported voting in the ANES data.12 As shown, the two measures coincide in most instances.
+There are some noticeable differences, with the ANES significantly over-predicting the midterm gap in 1994 and reflecting a gain in votes for the President's party in 1962, 1978, and 1998.
+Nonetheless, the correlation between the ANES midterm gap and the actual midterm gap across the years of Figure 5 is 0.76, and the average midterm gaps are similar, with the actual midterm gap averaging 3.0 percentage points and the ANES midterm gap averaging 3.6 percentage points.